What's An NFT? And Why Are People Paying Millions To Buy Them?

 Are you buying what amounts to an Internet trophy?
 Clout?
 A feeling?
 A digital collector's item?

-Perhaps, but you are also purchasing a kind of barcode, almost a certificate of authenticity that serves as proof that a certain version of something in uniquely yours.
+Perhaps, but you are also purchasing a kind of bar code, almost a certificate of authenticity that serves as proof that a certain version of something is uniquely yours.

 "The underlying thing that you're buying is code that manifests as images," said Donna Redel, who teaches courses on crypto-digital assets at Fordham Law School.
 "You're buying a different format of art."

 👑HAIL TO THE KING👑@andy8052 acquired this Serial No. 1 Legendary LeBron James Moment from our From The Top Series 1 set for $71,455 🚀 An iconic tribute dunk, indeed 💯— NBA Top Shot (@nbatopshot) January 22, 2021

 The TOP acquisition for any NBA Top Shot Moment ... so far 📈

 Very nice pickup for the collection! 🎉 pic.twitter.com/LQuhgeYr45

 But note that when you buy an NFT, you're usually not getting the copyright or trademark to the item.
 And just because you own an NFT doesn't mean there aren't endless other versions of that thing on the Internet.
 There will be.
 It's the Internet.

 Still, NFT enthusiasts say owning a piece of code in a blockchain has shown itself to be an incredibly valuable thing.

 "You're not buying the picture," said Jake Brukhman, founder of cryptocurrency investment company CoinFund.
 "You're buying the property rights to the picture."